-As part of a research on Environmental Media, Aeolian Artefacts is a piece that brings to the audience an experience of Augmented Listening of the Wind, where subtle changes in an open-air environment drive generative soundscapes.
+Aeolian Artefacts is a piece that brings to the audience an experience of Augmented Listening of the Wind, where subtle changes in an open-air environment drive generative soundscapes.
 Using wind sensitive systems to detect orientation and speed of the wind, and acoustic events that are registered and processed as a generative sound piece by a network of sensor networks.
 The experience of augmented listening is interested to perceive the changes in wind and temperature are detected and processed by electro-acoustic devices.
 The nodes used to perform the installation include transmission and reception devices that operate within an ecosystem of environmental and electromagnetic signals, articulated in an auto-generative way.
 Different dynamics of the wind are recognized as a phenomenon that encompasses the micro to the macro temporal structure.
-The resulting sound piece emphasizes the wind as a phenomenon disseminated and reconstructed by means of the electronic process and radio signals: that is manifested as a system of functions, which resembles the cycles of climate on our planet.
+The resulting sound piece emphasizes the wind as a phenomenon disseminated and reconstructed by means of the electronic process and radio signals: that is manifested as a system of functions, which resembles the cycles of the climate in our planet.

 Exhibición 2.
 Creación en movimiemto.
 FONCA.
 Centro Nacional de las Artes.
 San Luis Potosí, México.

 Procedural Image generated with Processing for Equinox Installation.

 It is expected that when night comes the generator shuts down and starts again the next morning with the first traces of light.